anurajmohan/starter-hugo-academic/content/read/dl/index.md

 ---
 title: "A Deep Learning Student Roadmap"
 summary: "A structured roadmap for students to master Neural Networks, CNNs, RNNs, and Transformers using PyTorch."
 projects: []
 date: "2026-02-25T00:00:00Z"
 lastmod: "2026-02-25T00:00:00Z"
 draft: false
 featured: false
 image:
-  # Place an image named `featured.jpg/png` inside this page folder
   focal_point: ""
   placement: 2
   preview_only: false
 authors:
   - admin
 ---

-## 🚀A Deep Learning Student Roadmap
+## 🚀 A Deep Learning Student Roadmap

 This roadmap is designed for undergraduate students transitioning from Machine Learning to Deep Learning.
 It covers Neural Networks, CNNs, RNNs, LSTMs, and Transformers using PyTorch.

 ---

-## 🔵 Phase 1: Deep Learning Foundations
+# 🔵 Phase 1: Deep Learning Foundations

-### 1️⃣ Neural Network Fundamentals
+## 1️⃣ Neural Network Fundamentals

-#### Core Concepts
+### Core Concepts
 - What is a Neural Network?
 - Perceptron
 - Activation Functions (ReLU, Sigmoid, Tanh, Softmax)